savarin/computer-systems/memory-hierarchy/README.md

 | loop unrolling              |   511733 |         57x |
 | bound check elimination     |   345569 |         84x |

-The performance improvements in optimizing calculations involving average payments are as follows:
+The performance improvements in optimizing calculation of standard deviation payments are as follows:

 | calculation                 | ns/op    | improvement |